Unstoppable (2010 film): Plot

-A botched switching operation by yard hostlers Dewey and Gilleece at an Allegheny and West Virginia Railroad (AWVR) yard in northern Pennsylvania results in a runaway freight train pulled by locomotive 777 (Triple 7) heading south at full throttle.
+A botched switching operation by yard hostlers Dewey and Gilleece at an Allegheny and West Virginia Railroad (AWVR) yard in southern Pennsylvania results in a runaway freight train pulled by locomotive 777 (Triple 7) heading south at full throttle, hauling 39 cars.
 Believing it is coasting, yardmaster Connie Hooper orders Dewey and Gilleece to pursue the train and sends lead welder Ned Oldham ahead in his truck to switch it off the main line.
-Ned arrives at the switch after the train has passed, and the crew realize the train is running on full power.
+Ned arrives at the switch after the train has passed, and the crew realize that the train is running on full power, let alone, the air brake was not latched on.
+During this, a train heading in the exact direction, carrying children on a field trip, evaded Triple 7 in the nick of time.
 Attempts by Dewey and Gilleece to board the train fail, prompting Connie to alert Oscar Galvin, Vice President of Operations, and coordinate with state police to block road crossings.

-Federal Railroad Administration inspector Scott Werner, visiting Fuller Yard for a Railroad Safety Campaign, warns that eight of the 39 cars contain molten phenol, a highly toxic and flammable chemical, which poses catastrophic risks if the train derails in a populated area.
-Despite Connie's suggestion to deliberately derail the train in unpopulated farmland, Galvin and AWVR's president reject the idea, prioritizing cost-saving measures.
+Federal Railroad Administration inspector Scott Werner warns that eight of the 39 cars contain phenol, a highly toxic and flammable chemical, which poses catastrophic risks if the train derails in a populated area.
+Despite Connie's suggestion to derail the train in unpopulated farmland, Galvin and AWVR's president reject the idea, prioritizing cost-saving measures.
 Instead, veteran engineer Judd Stewart is sent to slow down Triple 7 with another locomotive to allow AWVR employee and U.S. Marine veteran Ryan Scott to board from a helicopter.
 The plan fails: Ryan is injured, and Stewart's locomotive derails and explodes, killing him.
 With Triple 7 approaching a dangerous curve above the heavily populated town of Stanton, Galvin reluctantly approves a controlled derailment near the smaller town of Arklow.

 Meanwhile, veteran engineer Frank Barnes and rookie conductor Will Colson are moving freight cars with locomotive 1206 going north on the same line as Triple 7.
-Frank, a seasoned railroad veteran facing his forced early retirement, and Will, who is preoccupied with a restraining order from his wife Darcy, are ordered to pull off into a siding RIP track just before the runaway train races by, smashing through their last boxcar.
-Frank notices an open coupler on Triple 7's rear car and proposes coupling 1206 to it, using their brakes to slow it down before it reaches the Stanton curve.
+Frank, a seasoned railroad veteran facing his forced early retirement, and Will, who is preoccupied with a restraining order from his wife Darcy over an incident with a former high school colleague and living with his brother, are ordered to pull off into a siding RIP track just before the runaway train races by, smashing through their last boxcar.
+Frank notices an open coupler on Triple 7's rear car and proposes coupling 1206 to it, using their brakes to slow it before it reaches the Stanton curve.
 Frank predicts that the portable derailers set up at Arklow will fail due to Triple 7's weight and speed.